wilsonmar/Dockerfiles/Protractor/README.md

 0. In a browser, visit the IP address for the Angular app's UI: http://35.197.119.148/

 0. Use a VNC client to visit the instance at VNC port 5901.
-For example:
+For example, on a Mac Safari browser:

    VNC://35.197.119.148:5901